Abd-ul-Hannan/My-Coder/README.md

 - 🔑 **Your API Key, Your Control** — plug in any supported AI provider and go
 - 🧠 **Truly Intelligent** — not just autocomplete; understands your full codebase context
 - 💾 **Persistent Memory** — every conversation is saved locally with SQLite
+- ☁️ **Cloud Backup** — optionally sign in with Google to sync history across all your devices
 - ⚡ **Lives Inside VS Code** — zero context switching, maximum productivity

 ---